Coding-Logic Correspondence: Turning Information and Communication Networks into Logical Formulae via Hypergraph Heyting Algebra: Introduction

-In this paper, we model information as \emph{confusion hypergraphs} (or \emph{hyperconfusions} in short) originally studied in the context of zero-error channel capacity \cite{korner1990capacity,adei2023entanglement}, which has a richer structure compared to partitions.
-As a result, information forms a Heyting algebra \cite{heyting1930formalen,esakia2019heyting} (not a Boolean algebra),\footnote{The partition logic \cite{ellerman2014introduction} also uses Heyting algebra.
-See Section \ref{subsec:prev_partition}.} allowing us to take conjunction (meet), disjunction (join) and difference (implication) of information and events.
+Confusion hypergraphs were originally studied in a different context of zero-error channel capacity \cite{korner1990capacity,adei2023entanglement}.
+They have a richer structure compared to partitions.
+For example, Hyperconfusions form a Heyting algebra \cite{heyting1930formalen,esakia2019heyting} (not a Boolean algebra),\footnote{The partition logic \cite{ellerman2014introduction} also uses Heyting algebra.
+See Section \ref{subsec:prev_partition}.} allowing us to take conjunction (meet) $\cap$, disjunction (join) $\cup$, difference (implication) $\rightarrow$ and negation $\lnot$ of information and events.
 This connection between information and Heyting algebra reveals a new correspondence between coding and intuitionistic logic (more specifically, Medvedev logic \cite{medvedev1962finiteEN,sorbi2008intermediate}), which we call \emph{coding-logic correspondence}.